ayantika-khanra/ayantika-khanra.github.io/content/project/Instacart_dataset_analysis/index.md

 lift_matrix=confidence_matrix/(np.diag(support_matrix).reshape(1,-1))
 ```

-A bubble heatmap was created using scatter plot, with each bubble representing relationship between two aisles. size of the bubble shows lift whereas color of the bubble represents
-the diagonal positions were not plotted as it representa a ailes relationship with itself which is not meaningful
+A bubble heatmap was created using a scatter plot, where each bubble represents the relationship between two aisles.
+The size of the bubble represents the lift, while the color represents the confidence.
+Diagonal positions were excluded, as they represent an aisle’s relationship with itself, which is not meaningful.

 ```python
 import matplotlib as mpl